gabecampb/gabecampb.github.io/docs/files.md

 };</pre>

-File descriptors are integers referring to an open file, and can be thought of as indices into the running process' file list. open returns a flie descriptor, close/read/write/seek takes one.
+File descriptors are integers referring to an open file, and can be thought of as indices into the running process' file list. open returns a file descriptor, close/read/write/seek takes one.
 The C library's fopen/fclose/fread/fwrite/fseek are abstractions of this interface, and pass around FILE structs, whose contents are implementation-defined but contain at minimum a file descriptor.